N6KV/N6KV/README.md

 ## 💡 About Me

 - 💾 Passionate about digital administration and automation
 - 🐧 Learning move about the Linux life – Debian-based, CLI over GUI
 - ✍️ Always learning, always tinkering
+- 🎓 Trying to learn about Java development

 ---